link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 2. **Open**: If the number of failures surpasses a **predefined threshold**, the circuit breaker transitions to the **Open** state.
 In this state, all requests are immediately cancelled.
-This prevents resource wastage on calls that are **highly likely to fail** and provides the target service with an opportunity to recover.
+This prevents resource wastage on calls that are likely to fail and provides the target service with an opportunity to recover.

 ```d2
 direction: right